-The initial design is just a graphic to show how your website will look.
+The initial design is a visual to show how your website will look.

-This design needs to be sliced up and source code needs to be written in-order to develop it into a website template.
+The design needs to be sliced up and code needs to be written in-order to develop it into a functioning website.

-On completion of your website, we will upload it to our test server (e.g. www.kenilworth-webdesign.co.uk/yourcompanyname) for your approval, before going live at your required domain name (e.g. www.yoursite.co.uk).
+On completion of your website, we will upload it to our test server (e.g. yourcompanyname.kenilworth-webdesign.net) for your approval, before going live at your required domain name (e.g. www.yoursite.co.uk).

 There is a certain amount of work involved in building a website regardless of the number of pages.
 A lot of this is down to the number of different layouts used for your pages, so additional pages that are based on the same layout as another page, will have little affect on cost.

 The majority of a website is often made up of text and images, but it's likely you'll want some other functionality.